shailajasonwane/shailajasonwane/README.md

 **Hi, I'm Shailaja Sonwane**

-🎯 Aspiring Data Analyst | 📊 Analytics-Focused Problem Solver | 🧪 Software Tester (QA Background)
+🎯 Aspiring Data Analyst | 💼 Business Analyst | 🧪 Software Tester

-I’m a detail-driven Software Tester transitioning into a **Data Analyst role**, bringing hands-on experience in validation, analysis, and quality assurance—now applied to **data, insights, and decision-making**.
-My background helps me approach data with a strong focus on **accuracy, logic, and business impact**.
+🔍 Turning business questions into data-driven insights

+Data-focused professional transitioning into a **Data Analyst role**, with experience in **Business Analysis and Software Testing**.
+My experience sits at the intersection of **business understanding, data validation, and analytical problem-solving**, allowing me to bridge the gap between stakeholders, systems, and data.

 **🚀 About Me**

-🔍 Currently working as a Software Tester, ensuring product quality and reliability
+🔍 Currently working as a Business Analyst/Software Tester, ensuring product quality and reliability

 📈 Actively building skills to become a Data Analyst